What do school supplies, vegetable seeds, wheelchairs, and teddy bears have in common?

 They are among the donated materials used by the Global Aid Network to meet physical and spiritual needs in countries around the world.

-The Global Aid Network, or GAiN, is the humanitarian aid arm of Campus Crusade for Christ.
+The Global Aid Network, or GAiN, is the humanitarian aid arm of Cru.
 As a multi-national network of ministries, they demonstrate the love of God through relief and development projects.